 Cognitive dysfunction devices can be customized to the patient’s needs.
 However, the lack of training for assistive device use explains the lower rate of device use among geriatric patients with cognitive deficits.
 A study conducted in Sweden concluded that the more complex the technology, the less likely are elders with cognitive impairments to use it effectively.

-MMC Study identifies some of the key participating players in cognitive dysfunction devices market globally are Siemens AG, Signia, Rexton, HearUSA, Phonak (Sonova), Starkey, Sonic Innovations, Belton, Oticon, Unitron, Bernafon, Earnet, Hansaton, Interton etc. among others.
+MMC Study identifies some of the key participating players in the cognitive dysfunction devices market globally are Siemens AG, Signia, Rexton, HearUSA, Phonak (Sonova), Starkey, Sonic Innovations, Belton, Oticon, Unitron, Bernafon, Earnet, Hansaton, Interton, etc. among others.

 About Meridian Market Consultants (MMC):

 Meridian Market Consultants (MMC) is committed to provide deep insights that serve as creative tool for the client that enables it to perform confidently in the market.
 At MMC we adhere to the client needs and regularly ponder to bring out more valuable and real outcomes for our customers.
 We are equipped with a strategically enhanced group of researchers and analysts that redefines and stabilizes the business polarity in different categorical dimensions of the market.